 Sciatica & Sciatic Nerve Pain

-Sciatica affects many people.
-The debilitating pain can ultimately impact your work and personal life, making it difficult to walk and even sleep with sciatica.
+This condition is very common as it affects a large percentage of people who suffer from spinal conditions or report back pain.
+The pain radiates down the nerve and affects the lower extremities causing debilitating pain that can ultimately impact your work and personal life, making it difficult to walk or even sleep with sciatica.

 Causes of Sciatica